zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

  “When reading my personal email, I take my time.”
 T he expression “to take your time” means to go slowly, not to rush, not to hurry .
 “Yes,” I say, “I get the usual junk that slips through the spam filters and get em ails I keep meaning to unsubscribe from.”
 “Junk (junk) email” is email tha t is sent to you that you don’t want.
 We sometimes call that type of email “spam” ( spam).

 A “spam filter” (filter) is a function in your emai l program or your email service that stops those unwanted emails from getting into your inbox.
 Usually they go into a special folder called a “spam folder.”
 Somet imes there are emails that you actually want, that the spam filter puts in the spa m folder.
-Sometimes you need, therefore, to check your spam folder to make sure i t’s not putting things you want into the spam folder instead of your inbox.
+Sometimes you need, therefore, to check your spam folder to make sure it’s not putting things you want into the spam folder instead of your inbox.
 But usu ally, nowadays, the email programs are pretty good about identifying which em ails are spam and which are ones that you would want.

 I also talk about “unsubscribing” to newsletters. “ To unsubscribe” (unsubscribe) is to remove your name and email address from a compan y’s or organization’s email list.
 The opposite of “unsubscribe” is “subsc ribe,” which is to sign up, or to give your information to an organization or company , allowing that organization or company to send you emails about its activities.
 “To unsubscribe” is the opposite.
 It means to get off of those lists, essen tially.